Mr-ADA/microservice-kafka-monitoring/README.md

-# wms-kafka-monitoring
+# microservice-kafka-monitoring
-This is a project that uses Apache Kafka (using KafkaJS) to send monitoring data to a monitoring services which will gauge the microservice performance based on number of request coming in and processing time of the requests
+This is a project that uses Apache Kafka (using KafkaJS) to send monitoring data to a monitoring service which will gauge the microservice performance based on number of request coming in and processing time of the requests

 ## Microservice:
 1. Admin Service